hongyi-zhao/ariadne/README.md

 # Python packaging and distribution

-Use the packaged approach to avoid being affected by the system’s Python virtual environment, say, pyenv.
+Use the packaging approach to avoid being affected by the system’s Python virtual environment, say, pyenv.
 See [here](https://github.com/pyinstaller/pyinstaller/discussions/6493#discussioncomment-1944421) and [here](https://github.com/Nuitka/Nuitka/issues/1375) for the relevant discussions.

 ```
 #https://stackoverflow.com/questions/63107313/is-there-an-alternative-to-pyinstaller-for-python-3-8